JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 question marks instead of characters.
 Similarly, for images or drawables, users may observe a placeholder like a blank or black box until the resource is fully loaded.

-To prevent visual glitches, you can use built-in browser features for preloading resources, the Compose Multiplatform preload API, or a combination of both.
+To prevent visual glitches, you can use built-in browser features for preloading of resources, the Compose Multiplatform preload API, or a combination of both.

 ### Preload resources using browser features